needle-mirror/com.unity.ai.navigation/Documentation~/CreateNavMeshAgent.md

-# Creating a NavMesh Agent
+# Create a NavMesh Agent

-Once you have a [**NavMesh**][1] baked for your level it is time to create a character which can navigate the [**scene**][2].
+Once you have a [**NavMesh**][1] baked for your level it is time to create a character which can navigate the [**Scene**][2].
 We’re going to build our prototype agent from a cylinder and set it in motion.
 This is done using a NavMesh Agent component and a simple script.

 ![](./Images/NavMeshAgentSetup.svg)